-I asked the village worker in a Mysore State Project : "Why are the villages that you are to work in, demarcated as Cherak and Becherak villages ?"
-He replied, "Cherak is where there is sufficient population in the village to till and bring the surrounding fields under cultivation and Becherak is where villages have become depopulated due to occurrence of pestilance, famines or water scarcity and the surrounding fields have become waste lands."
-Then it dawned on me that the word cherak was really a colloquialism of the original Hindi word Chirag meaning "Lamp" !
+I asked the village worker in a Mysore State Project : "Why are the villages that you are to work in, demarcated as Cherak and Becherak villages?"
+He replied, "Cherak is where there is sufficient population in the village to till and bring the surrounding fields under cultivation and Becherak is where villages have become depopulated due to occurrence of pestilence, famines or water scarcity and the surrounding fields have become waste lands."
+Then it dawned on me that the word Cherak was really a colloquialism of the original Hindi word Chirag meaning "Lamp" !

-Chirag!
+Chirag !
 The word started off a trail of thoughts in my mind !
 Here was the village worker, the Social Education Organiser, and the Home Improvement agent, each faced with the great task of converting the Bechirag in Chirag villages !
-It seems to be such a little thing-just the removal of one letter or two in the face of it but what herculean efforts are involved tn the actual accomplishment !
-My thoughts led me on to picture a chirag village.
-I thought of waving green fields, lush with corn; of flowing streams rippling in sunshine and song: of tinkling anklets of country belles at village wells; of tastefully decorated homefronts with leafy festoons; of the music of the sehnai and the drum on festive occasions; of angelic infants in the arms of smiling healthy mothers; of exuberant children busy with mischief and laughter; of grandpas-grandmas, watching over everything in blissful acceptance of contentment !
+It seems to be such a little thing-just the removal of one letter or two in the face of it but what herculean efforts are involved in the actual accomplishment !
+My thoughts led me on to picture a Chirag village.
+I thought of waving green fields, lush with corn; of flowing streams rippling in sunshine and song: of tinkling anklets of country belles at village wells; of tastefully decorated homefronts with leafy festoons; of the music of the shehnai and the drum on festive occasions; of angelic infants in the arms of smiling healthy mothers; of exuberant children busy with mischief and laughter; of grandpas and grandmas, watching over everything in blissful acceptance of contentment !

 Working my mind's eye onward to the waning of the day, and with it the day's pursuits, I saw the twinkle, twinkle of the lamps being lighted up, against the greying skies beyond, one after another.
 It looked as if stardom had decided to descend into the valley to take permanent abode in the happy home of men !
-Soon, in the growing darkness, glowing hearthfires became visible, and, as day light waned, night light waxed as night descended with its hush, one heard the lowing of the herds calling to their young, the crooning of lullabys over rocking cradles, and the air becoming filled with all such sounds of programmes with activities of other village institutions like the local schools by organizing school lunch programmes; with the local day-nurseries or creche by organizing child care programmes; with the local Balwadi by helping to prepare necessary simple equipment; with local sanitation drives by helping to organize soak-pits, sanitary latrines, common washing and bathing places, etc. All this would now help to line up the programme and activity undertaken by the primary unit or the Grameen Mahila Mandal with those of the development programmes sponsored under Community Development and other schemes for rural reconstruction social welfare.
-These officially sponsored programmes and would thus have a base on sanctions and responses evoked from the people; and arising from basic field work with the rural women in their homes and in the fields, will spring up the primary units or Grameen Mahila Mandals which will be reservoirs of responses for progressive ideas and development activity by social action, and constitute the broadbase on which should rest the whole of the extension programmes for rural women.
+Soon, in the growing darkness, glowing hearthfires became visible, and, as day light waned, night light waxed as night descended with its hush, one heard the lowing of the herds calling to their young, the crooning of lullabys over rocking cradles, and the air becoming filled with all such sounds of quietitude and well earned slumber.
+The toiler rested, but the chirag continued to twinkle, sending out its rays deep into the dark long night.
+The tired and dust-stained traveller, brightened up to see the beckoning rays light his path to warm welcome shelter.